alisonjo2786/cubear-starter-kit/README.md

 # Drupal 8.4.x + Composer

-This project is a Drupal 8 codebase based on [drupal-composer/drupal-scaffold](https://github.com/drupal-composer/drupal-scaffold), plus the changes I had to make to be able to upgrade to the 4.x branch of Drupal 8 -- a process that wasn't *super* easy, b/c of some gaps in my knowledge, and oh btw the 4.x branch relies on a newer major version of Symfony :D  FWIW, this d.o thread was extremely helpful for me: https://www.drupal.org/node/2874827(Drush 8.x doesn't install Drupal 8.4.x and Drush master doesn't install Drupal 8.3.x)
+This project is a Drupal 8 codebase based on [drupal-composer/drupal-project](https://github.com/drupal-composer/drupal-project), [pantheon-systems/example-drops-8-composer](https://github.com/pantheon-systems/example-drops-8-composer), plus the changes I had to make to be able to upgrade to the 4.x branch of Drupal 8 -- a process that wasn't *super* easy, b/c of some gaps in my knowledge, and oh btw the 4.x branch relies on a newer major version of Symfony :D  FWIW, this d.o thread was extremely helpful for me: https://www.drupal.org/node/2874827 (Drush 8.x doesn't install Drupal 8.4.x and Drush master doesn't install Drupal 8.3.x)

 ## What's inside